-hara, about 250 miles from the Mediterran. can coast, to the southeast of Algiers.
-It consists for the most part of arid and rocky hills and ravines, the only fertile region being the valleys watered by the Oued Mazab, the cultivated part of thit country being a strip of land about twelve miles in length by one or two wide.
-The Mzabite population, numbering about 40,000 in all, lives in seven villages and towns, the chief of which is Gurdia, with 12,000 inhabitants; and the chief of the country is a Djemm, who has the management of public affairs almost unrestrictedly in his own hands.
+The land of Mzab, which the French have just annexed, is situated in the centre of Sahara, about 250 miles from the Mediterrancan coast, to the southeast of Algiers. consists for the most part of arid and rocky hills and ravines, the only fertile region being the valleys watered by the Oued Mazab, the cultivated part of the country being a strip of land about twelve miles in length by one or two wide.
+The Mzabite population, numbering about 40,000 in all, lives in seven villages and towns, the chief of which is Gurdia, with 12,000 inhabitants; and the chief of the country is a Djemin, who has the management of public affairs almost unrestrictedly in his own hands.
 The Mzabites, who are descendants of the schismatic Mohammedans who were driven out of the States of Barbary many hundred years ago, are very unfriendly to strangers, none of whom have been allowed to stay a night in any of their towns.
-As in all the other oases of Saharah, the cultivation of the palm tree is the principal occupation of inhabitants ; and 180,000 trees grown in Mzab yield in a good year about \$150,000 worth of dates.
+As in all the other cases of Saharah, the cultivation of the palm tree is the principal occupation of inhabitants; and 180,000 trees grown in Mzab yield in a good year about \$150,000 worth of dates.

-A Deadhead's Scheme
+A Deadhead's Scheme.

 A young man of Providence has returned from a two years' trip in the West.
-The peculiarity of his travel was that he invari-ably refused to pay fare.
-He usually rode on the express trains, because they make force they make he merely found a conducfewer stops, and he rarely found a conduc-tor who would delay to put him off between stations.
-His appearance was rather effem-inate, and he made it a strict rule never to talk back, so that he escaped the rough usage most men would have received Occasionally he would have to journey in freight cars, and even on the trucks underseath; but generally he suffered no discomfort, and was able to save all his money for food and lodging.
+The peculiarity of his travel was that he invariably refused to pay fare.
+He usually rode on the express trains, because they make fewer stops, and he rarely found a conductor who would delay to put him off between stations.
+His appearance was rather effeminate, and he made it a strict rule never to talk back, so that he escaped the rough usage most men would have received Occasionally he would have to journey in freight cars, and even on the trucks underseath; but generally he suffered no discomfort, and was able to save all his money for food and lodging.
 But on a Mississippi steamboathe met with less success.
 Resolutely refusing to buy a ticket, he was made to walk a plank which he supposed would bear him to the shore.
-On one end sat several negroes, to hold it in place, but when he got to the other they arose, and he dropped into mud and water at the edge of an uninhabited island, from which he escaped for two days of starvation.
+On one end sat several negroes, to hold it in place, but when he got to the other they arose, and he dropped into mud and water at the edge of an uninhabited island, from which he escaped fter two days of starvation.